person, wearing hospital scrubs and a mask, writes on a clip board in a surgery room

 • A bachelor's degree is required for admission to a doctor of osteopathy program

-• A licence is required in New Brunswick, Quebec, Ontario, Saskatchewan, Alberta and British Columbia
+• A licence is required in New Brunswick, Quebec, Ontario, Saskatchewan, Alberta and British Columbia, which usually requires an exam

 Professionals who are certified for an occupation by a regulator elsewhere in Canada can apply for the same certification from the regulator in B.C.
 Under the terms of the Canadian Free Trade Agreement (CFTA), most applicants who are transferring their credentials from elsewhere in Canada will not be required to complete additional training or testing.
 However, the B.C. regulator may ask applicants to provide further information such as a letter of good standing, references, or criminal record check.